davidskdds/dense_cloud_creator/README.md

 - Hesai
 - Velodyne
 - Robosense
+- Livox

+**Info for Livox-LiDARs:** To process point clouds from Livox LiDARs please record your data using the [livox_ros_driver2](https://github.com/Livox-SDK/livox_ros_driver2) and configure it to provide the points as PointCloud2-Messages in the PointXYZRTLT format. **Attention**: Currently there is a bug in the [livox_ros_driver2](https://github.com/Livox-SDK/livox_ros_driver2).
+The README states that the timestamps per point are in seconds, but they are actually in nanoseconds.
+Therefore, a sensor configuration with the name "livoxXYZRTLT_ns" is provided in this repo.
+For the case that the bug is fixed promptly and the timestamps are then available in seconds, an configuration "livoxXYZRTLT_s" is also provided.

 If no timestamp per point is provided, "unknown" can be set and a timestamp based on the message header stamp is calculated.